adlnet/xAPI-Spec/xAPI.md

 An LRS may choose to trust certain applications to access the XAPI without additional user credentials, that is without invoking the authorize or token steps of the OAuth workflow.
-In that case, the LRS will consider requests valid that are signed using OAuth with that application"s credentials and with an empty token and token secret.
+In that case, the LRS will consider requests valid that are signed using OAuth with that application's credentials and with an empty token and token secret.
 In this case, the application must have been registered with the LRS.